-Hemorrhage can occur at virtually any site in patients receiving heparin.
+Hemorrhage Hemorrhage can occur at virtually any site in patients receiving heparin.
 An unexplained fall in hematocrit, fall in blood pressure or any other unexplained symptom should lead to serious consideration of a hemorrhagic event.
-Heparin sodium should be used with extreme

-Cardiovascular-Subacute bacterial endocarditis, severe hypertension.
+Heparin sodium should be used with extreme caution in disease states in which there is increased danger of hemorrhage.
+Some of the conditions in which increased danger of hemorrhage exists are: Cardiovascular-Subacute bacterial endocarditis, severe hypertension.